-- 1. We reserve the right to reply to email questions only in business hours, i.e., Monday through Friday, 8:00 am 6:00 pm.
+1. We reserve the right to reply to email questions only in business hours, i.e., Monday through Friday, 9:00 am - 6:00 pm.
 Emails received 24 hours or less before the exams are not guaranteed a response.
 We also reserve the right to reply all (to the entire class) if the questions/answers are deemed to benefit others in the class (the identities of the questioners are not to be revealed).
-To better help us manage and track your emails, from the junk and clutter that we receive on a daily basis, please include ASEN3113 at the beginning of the subject line. - 2.
-The scheduled laboratory hours will be used for both experimental and design lab projects.
+To better help us manage and track your emails, from the junk and clutter that we receive on a daily basis, please include ASEN3113 at the beginning of the subject line.

+- 2. The scheduled laboratory hours will be used for both experimental and design lab projects.
 These lab hours should be used for course work even when no formal supervision is present. - 3.
 Attendance in person to all lectures and laboratory workshops is expected. - 4.
-Always have a calculator for both lecture/laboratory sessions. - 5.
-Expect new material to be presented in both the "lectures" and the "laboratory" hours. - 6.
-Why have reading assignments, homework, lab exercises, design project, and various quizzes? - Reading assignments are to be completed before the lecture/discussion.
-The lecture/discussions should help to clarify and supplement what you have read. - Momework assignments will cover both material from lectures and material assigned but not covered in lectures.
+Participation in and contributions to the team laboratory assignments are expected. - 5.
+Always have a calculator for both lecture/laboratory sessions. - 6.
+Expect new material to be presented in both the "lectures" and the "laboratory" hours. - 7.
+Why do we have reading assignments, homework, lab assignments, design project, and various quizzes? - o Reading assignments are to be completed before the lecture/discussion.
+The lecture/discussions should help clarify and supplement what you have read. - Homework assignments will cover both material from lectures and material assigned but not covered in lectures.
 Homework enforces the mental processes that help you to become proficient in a subject.
-In addition, homework may encourage you to learn other material not included in lectures or laboratories. - HW(Score/30) = 10pts (random P1) + 10pts (random P2) + 10pts (# of remaining problems completed)/(# of remaining problems assigned) - Experimental laboratory exercises are either more complex than hands-on homework or require special equipment.
+In addition, homework may encourage you to learn other material not included in lectures or laboratories. - $HW(Score/30) = 10pts \ (random \ P1) + 10pts \ (random \ P2) + 10pts \ (\# \ of \ remaining \ problems \ assigned)$ - Experimental laboratory assignments are either more complex than hands-on homework or require special equipment.
 You will work in teams and are required to submit a team laboratory report and one page or less your individual discussion about the lab. - Design project helps you to learn how to synthesis the basic concepts, methods, and tools presented in the course curriculum.
-The team-oriented approach will give you experience in working and cooperating in groups. - Reading quizzes at the beginning of class provide a gauge to determine what you have learned independently from the assigned reading.
-Lecture quizzes, at the end of class, cover the previous days' and/or the same day's lecture.
-Clicker quizzes, another way to measure what you have learned, increase your retention what was taught, and facilitate discussion and peering teaching.
-Always bring your iClicker to the classroom.

-7. All assignments must be submitted to Canvas in pdf form only:

-- o Homework must be submitted before class begins on the day that it is due. - Pre-lab and Experimental Lab Reports must be submitted before lab begins on the day that it is due.
+The team-oriented approach will give you experience in working and cooperating in groups. - Reading and lecture quizzes provide a gauge to determine what you have learned independently from the assigned reading, and test how much you have learned from lectures on the previous days and/or the current day. - 8.
+Quizzes will be conducted on Canvas regardless remote or in-person teaching mode.
+Students will take quizzes on their own time after lecture X but before lecture X+1.
+Once a quiz is started, students have 10 minutes or other specified time (between 10 and 20 minutes) to finish it. - 9.
+All assignments must be submitted to Canvas in pdf form only: - o Homework must be submitted before class begins on the day that it is due. - o Pre-lab and Experimental Lab Reports must be submitted before lab begins on the day that it is due.

-All individual submissions must follow the convention: LastName, FirstName_AssignmentName, for example: Smith, John_HW1
+All individual submissions must follow the convention: LastName, FirstName\AssignmentName, for example: Smith, John\HW1

-For group Exp Lab Report submission, please follow the convention: Lab#Group#Thu or Lab#Group#Fri
+For group Exp Lab Report submission, please follow the convention: Lab#\Group#\Thu or Lab#\Group#\Fri